guojing0/guojing0.github.io/about-me.md

 title: My "Resume"
 ---

-I am **Jing Guo**.
-I am a music lover, developer and long-distance running fan, occasionally.
+I am **Jing Guo**, a music lover, developer and long-distance running fan, occasionally.
 I am happy to be an adult.

 I love writing blogs/essays and coding, and I am also fascinated by history, psychology, human behavior, technology and MOOC.
 You can meet me on [Coursera](https://www.coursera.org/user/i/361951d01125a4915d2bc9815ad17a1b) and [Khan Academy](https://www.khanacademy.org/profile/guojing/).

-In spare time, I often read books, write posts and try new things.
-Traveling, photography are another two hobbies.
+In spare time, I often read books, write posts and learn new knowledge.
+I also love traveling and photography.

 I have been a blogger since 2009.